MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-fuzzy-match.md

 ![Sample survey with raw entries](images/me-merge-fuzzy-matching-sample-table.png "needs detailed alt text")

 The nine records reflect the survey submissions.
-Take a closer look at the values provided: some have typos, some are plural, some are singular, some are uppercase, and some are lowercase.
+The problem with the survey submissions is that some have typos, some are plural, some are singular, some are uppercase, and some are lowercase.

-We have a **Fruits** reference table, which will help us<!--Edit okay?--> standardize these values.
+To help standardize these values, in this example you have a **Fruits** reference table.

 ![Fruits reference table](images/me-merge-fuzzy-matching-sample-reference-table.png "needs detailed alt text")